 How much does it cost to form an LLC or corporation in New York?

-The state filing fee is $200 for an LLC and $125 for a corporation.
-LLCs also face a publication requirement that typically costs $300 to $1,500 depending on county.
-Attorney fees for formation generally range from $500 to $2,000.
+As of early 2026, the New York Department of State filing fee is $200 for an LLC and $125 for a corporation.
+LLCs also face a publication requirement that typically costs between $300 and $1,500 depending on the county where the LLC is located.
+These figures cover government filing and publication costs only.

 Do I need an operating agreement or bylaws?

-New York requires LLCs to adopt a written operating agreement.
-Corporations must adopt bylaws.
-Even if not legally required, these documents are essential for defining ownership rights, management responsibilities, and dispute resolution procedures.
+Yes.
+New York Limited Liability Company Law requires every LLC to adopt a written operating agreement within 90 days of formation.
+Corporations must adopt bylaws shortly after incorporation.
+Even when not legally required, these documents are essential for defining ownership rights, capital contributions, profit allocations, voting thresholds, and dispute resolution procedures, and lenders and investors will ask for them during diligence.

 Need Legal Help?

-Contact Agarunov Law Firm for a consultation about your business formation or entity selection.
+Contact Agarunov Law Firm for a free consultation about your business formation or entity selection.

 Schedule Consultation